-For more information on how to obtain a Determination of Eligibility or a Certificate of Approval from the Indiana Department of Natural Resources, Division of Historic Preservation and Archaeology (DHPA), please contact DHPA directly at (317) 232-1646 or firstname.lastname@example.org
+For more information on how to obtain a Determination of Eligibility or a Certificate of Approval from the Indiana Department of Natural Resources Division of Historic Preservation and Archaeology (DHPA), please contact Ashley Thomas at DHPA directly at either firstname.lastname@example.org or 317-234-7034.

 Funding Requirements and Distribution

-- Grant requests between $5,000 and $100,000 will be accepted on a rolling basis.
-All grant requests need to be rounded to the nearest whole dollar amount.
+- Grant requests between $5,000 and $100,000 will be accepted.
+All grant requests need to be rounded to the nearest whole dollar amount;

-- Local match must be provided by the applicant or a third party with documentation provided at time of application.
+- Local match must be provided by the applicant or a third party with documentation provided at time of application; and

 Please note: The grant award is considered taxable income in the year that it is used.
 Awardees should consult with their legal counsel or accountant for more information.